kloggy/Home-Assistant/packages/garden_v2/README.md

 Almost everything can be set from the UI including the friendly names of cycles and zones.

 __Note -__ Extensive use is made of `!include` to avoid code repetion.
-The files here are in the folder structure needed except that the folder `garden_v2` should be called `garden` but you can easily change the code to suit your own structure.
+The files here are in the folder structure needed but you can easily change the code to suit your own structure.

 __Note -__ The Lovelace interface makes use of many custom cards (all installable using HACS https://github.com/hacs):